louis-88/hive-account-postcheck/README.md

 The results table shows:
 - Username
 - Post Date
-- Link to Post
+- Link to Post (opens in selected frontend)
 - HBD Value
-- Post Title (truncated)
+- Post Title (truncated with full title on hover)

 Click column headers to sort by that column.